mytardis/mytardisclient/README.rst

 Determine the location of the configuration file where the MyTardis URL is specified::

-  >>> from mytardisclient.conf import config
+  >>> from mtclient.conf import config
   >>> config.path
   '/Users/james/.config/mytardisclient/mytardisclient.cfg'
   >>> config.url
   'https://mytardis.example.com'

-Use the mytardisclient's Dataset model class to look up a public dataset (with ID 125) from the MyTardis server, using its RESTful API::
+Use mytardisclient's Dataset model class to look up a public dataset (with ID 125) from the MyTardis server, using its RESTful API::

-  >>> from mytardisclient.models.dataset import Dataset
+  >>> from mtclient.models.dataset import Dataset
   >>> Dataset.objects.get(id=125)
   <Dataset: Test Public Dataset1>